Journal bought for Falklands Museum gives first-hand account of 1914 Battle

 A short time later, Invincible received the following reply from Gneisenau's most senior surviving officer: ”In the name of the officers and men saved, I thank your excellency very much for kind words.
 We regret, as you, to be the cause of our fight as we have personally learned to know during peace time the English Navy and her officers.
 We are grateful for our reception.”

 Virgile Henri Sonnet remained with HMS Invincible until the Battle of Jutland in 1916.
-During the battle, a German shell penetrated one of Invincible’s magazines causing a huge explosion that sunk the ship.
+During the battle, a German shell penetrated one of Invincible’s magazines causing a huge explosion that sent the ship to the bottom.
 Sonnet was one of just six crewmen to survive.

 The journal, with a small piece of German shrapnel recovered from Invincible (pictured below), will be carried to the Falklands soon, where it will be presented to the Museum.